 Nascar may be an unfamiliar sport to some people but the series is one of the most popular in North America.

 You may have seen video clips of Nascar before and not really understood what’s going on.
 That would be fair, as Nascar is a whirlwind sport the first time you watch it.
+Some even think it's more exciting than Formula 1, for which we have written a detailed Formula 1 betting guide.

 But fans of Nascar will tell you that it is actually a very simple sport and one you can easily get into.
 Indeed, some of the best moments in motorsport have happened at Nascar races and the sport attracts many of the top drivers on the planet.